Ph.D. in Finance, fully funded

-The GSEFM offers a quantitative and research-oriented education featuring the structure of premier anglo-saxon graduate programs.
-Together with SAFE, it provides an environment where students can benefit from a unique research group in Finance spanning a wide range of topics, such as in particular banking, asset pricing, corporate and household finance, macro finance, international finance, data science and financial law.
-Students and faculty benefit from the location in Frankfurt, the primary center for financial markets and central banking in continental Europe.
+The GSEFM offers a quantitative and research-oriented education featuring the structures of premier anglo-saxon graduate programs.
+Together with SAFE, it provides an environment where students can benefit from a unique research group in Finance spanning a wide range of topics as well as from the location in Frankfurt, the primary center for financial markets and central banking in continental Europe.
 The program does not charge tuition fees.

 The GSEFM Ph.D.
 Program in Finance consists of two years of doctoral coursework with a qualifying examination at the end of the first year.
 Core courses in financial economics, econometrics, and mathematical methods (first year) and two to three elective courses (second year) ensure that students acquire a thorough knowledge of the theory of Finance before beginning their own research.